Baseball cap: Spain

+United Kingdom

 In the United Kingdom, the baseball cap has the additional advantage of being unisex and suitable for wear by both male and female officers.
 Throughout 2017, the Northamptonshire, Cheshire and Lancashire police forces adopted specially strengthened baseball caps known as "Bump Caps", to replace the helmets and bowler hats previously worn.
 However, the Northamptonshire force announced in November 2018 that their "Bump Caps" had proven scruffy and unpopular, and would be withdrawn from use.